Peter Hyballa: AS Trenčín

 Following the release in Munich, Hyballa returned to Fortuna Liga to manage AS Trenčín.
 Hyballa was released after less than two months after his appointment on 27 July 2022 due to "mutual evaluation of the current situation".
 His assistant Marián Zimen took on the managerial duties on a caretaker basis after the split.
 After just two league matchdays, in a press conference following 4-0 away defeat to reigning champions of Slovan Bratislava, Hyballa was notably critical of the lack of quality and low transfer activity in the club.

 Return to NAC Breda

 On 18 January 2023, Hyballa was presented as NAC Breda's new head coach, following the dismissal of Robert Molenaar.
 This marked his return to the Netherlands after leaving NAC in 2020 due to a conflict with then-technical director Tom van den Abbeele.
 He finished the 2022–23 season in 6th place, but lost in the promotion playoffs against FC Emmen.
-He was sacked on 13 September 2023 by the club and problems with the working environment was cited as the reason for his dismissal.
+He was sacked on 13 September 2023 by the club.

 Sekhukhune United

-On 30 June 2024, Hyballa was named as new manager of South African Premiership club Sekhukhune United.
-In the beginning of August rumours about players being unhappy with Hyballa's management style began to appear, and on 10 August 2024, Hyballa resigned without having managed the club in a single game.
+On 30 June 2024, Hyballa was appointed head coach of South African Premiership club Sekhukhune United.
+Hyballa and the club part ways before the start of the competitive season.
+On 10 August 2024, Sekhukhune United officially confirmed Hyballa's departure by mutual consent, without him having taken charge of the team in a competitive match.

+Manager Profile

+Tactics

+Peter Hyballa is known for his high intensity attack-oriented coaching philosophy which often is associated with pressing an quick transitions.
+His approach emphasizes aggressive ball recovery, vertical play and constant pressure on the opponent in order to create immediate scoring opportunities.
+He also has been referred to as "Mr Gegenpressing" in certain media profiles, with his coaching work linked to counter-pressing and quick transitions.

+Reception

+Peter Hyballa has been recognized for working with talented players and developing those into top players for the professional football market.
+Hyballa has been described as a high-pressing coach with unique tactical identity.
+He is also associated with the development of the term "deep runs" which emphasizes tactical tool in modern football that focuses on intelligent movements to create space and generates attacking momentum.